bareos/bareos/docs/manuals/en/new_main_reference/source/DocumentationStyleGuide/RestOverview.rst

 Directive
 ~~~~~~~~~

-A directive is an Explicit Markup (see :ref:`RestOverview:Explicit markup`\ ).
+A directive is an Explicit Markup (see :ref:`DocumentationStyleGuide/RestOverview:Explicit markup`\ ).
 Own directives can be created.
 Directives are written as a block.

 Usage::